What pain and symptoms are associated with the teres major muscle?

 Warm Gel Therapy For Shoulder Pain

 Sombra Warm Therapy Pain Relieving Gel is a warming gel that I use every day not only on myself but also on clients.
+This gel provides warmth without the heat of other over the counter heating rubs.
 To relieve teres major pain, rub Sombra all around the back of the shoulder, the shoulder blade area and the back of the upper arm.
 For arthritic or chronic shoulder pain relieve Sombra can be applied several times a day providing continuing warmth and pain relief.

-Elasto-Gel Hot Cold Shoulder Wrap works well for those who need a wrap that provides both heat and cold therapy.
-This is a great wrap for people suffering with shoulder arthritis pain.
-Treats shoulder, upper arm, and pectoralis muscles.
-The wrap is gel which allows it to mold to the chest, shoulder and upper arm comfortably.
+Elasto-Gel Hot Cold Wrap works well for those who need a wrap that provides both heat and cold therapy.
+This is a great wrap for people suffering from shoulder arthritis pain.
+Heat and cold can both help relieve symptoms of the shoulder and upper arm muscles.
+The wrap is gel which allows it to mold to the chest, shoulder, and upper arm comfortably.

-Self Treatment For Arm Pain Caused By The Teres Major
+Self Treatment For Shoulder and Arm Pain Caused By The Teres Major

 The Theracane Massager is a self-treatment massage tool for use on those hard to reach areas on the neck, shoulders, back, hips and legs.
-If you are considering buying the book The Trigger Point Therapy Workbook, you will need to buy the Theracane to use the treatment methods for the teres major muscle detailed in the book.
+If you are buying the book The Trigger Point Therapy Workbook, you will need to consider buying the Theracane to use the treatment methods for the teres major muscle detailed in the book.